boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 : TBD2

 Description:
-: Observed unsafe UDP options in a Flow.
+: Observed UNSAFE UDP options in a Flow.
 The information is encoded in a set of bit fields.
 : Options are mapped to bits according to their option numbers.
-UDP option Kind 192 corresponds to the least-significant bit in the udpUnsafeOptions IE while Kind 255 corresponds to the most-significant bit of the IE. The bit is set to 1 if the corresponding unsafe UDP option is observed in the Flow.
-The bit is set to 0 if the option is not observed in the Flow.
+UDP option Kind 192 corresponds to the least-significant bit in the udpUnsafeOptions IE while Kind 255 corresponds to the most-significant bit of the IE. The bit is set to 1 if the corresponding UNSAFE UDP option is observed at least once in the Flow.
+The bit is set to 0 if the option is never observed in the Flow.
-: The reduced-size encoding per {{Section 6.2 of !RFC7011}} is followed whenever fewer octets are needed to report observed unsafe UDP options.
+: The reduced-size encoding per {{Section 6.2 of !RFC7011}} is followed whenever fewer octets are needed to report observed UNSAFE UDP options.
 : The presence of udpUnsafeExIDList is an indication that the UNSAFE Experimental option is observed in a Flow.
 The presence of udpUnsafeExIDList takes precedence over setting the corresponding bit in the udpUnsafeOptions IE for the same Flow.
 In order to optimize the use of the reduced-size encoding in the presence of udpUnsafeExIDList IE, the Exporter MUST NOT set to 1 the UEXP flag of the udpUnsafeOptions IE that is reported for the same Flow.

 Abstract Data Type: